Updated: Mar 18

 For example, your front ankle goes into eversion and a slight plantar flexion and the back ankle into inversion and slight dorsiflexion.

 Useful instructions: Press into the front of the foot to activate the plantar flexor and squeeze the inner ankle inwards to rotate thigh and hips outwards, lift the outer arch of your front foot as you are doing this.
 The inner edge of your inner heel presses down.
 Lift outer arch of the foot to keep arches active.

 Lift the inner arch by pressing the heel's outer edge down and push the heel slightly backwards and the front of the foot inwards.

 You can slightly bend the front knee as you do the above action to ensure better rotation of the thigh and not overextending the front leg and thereby locking the knee.
-The above-mentioned ankle action pretty much align your knees and make the pose safe to practice.
+The above-mentioned ankle action pretty much aligns your knees and make the pose safe to practice.

 The front hip is flexion, abduction and externally rotates, whereas the back hip is in extension, abduction and internal rotation.

 This can help many, but as all instructions explained above, please note that they may need slight modifications for different practitioners.
 Turning the big toe of the front foot slightly, inwards helps when you squeeze inner heel inwards to rotate better the hip and thigh.
 Slightly push the front hip to the foot.

 The back hip is assisted by squeezing the front foot inwards and the inner heel of the back foot outwards.

 More experienced practitioners will be able to lengthen the spine fully (Uddyana Bandha) and use Mula Bandha (Ha Mula Bandha), while spine rotates.
 The middle back slightly presses in as you lengthen the front of the body.
 You turn the spine from the navel so that the neck is just an extension.